WebOfTrust/WOT-terms/concepts.md

 ### Development choices

-English Semantic Naming Conventions
-2. English words have many operators.
-Can be used to create valid words that are not in the dictionary.
-English has the issue of polysemy.
-6 million words in the English language, many relatively unused, and without baggage.
-Keep KERIpy more readable with short, evocative names.
-Short, but descriptive names.
-50 to 100 suffixes can be used to convert a noun to an adjective.
-- book: C Elements of Style: The Programmer’s Style Manual for Elegant C and C++ Programs
-- rules
-* -er object instances that do stuff - manager, parser, kever
-* -ery factory classes or classes that manage other classes
-* Matter classes are qb64 representations
-* -s plural are list of things.
-* Plural noun for plural name, singular noun for singular name
-* Example:
-* siger - creates signatures
-* sig - would be qb64 repreesentation of a signature
-* sigs - would be a list of signatures

 #### Semantic Naming in KeriPy
 Samuel Smith about `English Semantic Naming`:
 - English has operators and has 6M words.
 Operators can be used to create valid words that are not in the dictionary.
 6 million words in the English language, many relatively unused, and without baggage.